Julmeda/FinalProject_Medalle/README.md

 # FinalProject_Medalle
-## System Integration Task : The Implementation of Movie API
+## System Integration Task : The Implementation of Book API
 This project aims to fully implement a functioning Movie API that generates Movie lists based on category and a search button that will generate a list of the desired movie titles.
 ## Prerequisites
 To begin working on this project, you'll require the installation of the following components on your computer: